Lasclottes is a 19th century rural farmhouse, which has been traditionally renovated and luxuriously furnished with an eye for detail.

 Found in the single storey part of the house, the kitchen/diner has been beautifully renovated with an eye for detail.
 All the mod cons of every day living are included: cooker, hob, fridge/freezer, kettle, cafeteria, toaster, microwave, dishwasher and washing machine.
 There is a large farmhouse kitchen table and chairs in the dining area which leads onto one of the sitting rooms.

 There are two living rooms, the first is a sitting area adjacent to the kitchen/diner it has two comfy sofas and a swivel chair, a coffee table, English tv, dvds and an unobstructed view down towards the river.

-The lounge is accessed from the kitchen and has beautiful wooden floors, a three piece suite, coffee table and English tv.
+The lounge is accessed from the kitchen and has beautiful wooden floors, a three piece suite, coffee table, english T.V. and an X-Box.